SEP 11, 2020 | GLOBAL

 - Salesforce expanded its workplace management software and announced $20 million in grants to help schools reopen safely and support distance learning.

-- Salesforce’s Chief Impact Officer Suzanne DiBianca outlines five lessons from the COVID-19 pandemic that can be applied to the climate crisis.
+- Salesforce’s Chief Impact Officer Suzanne DiBianca outlined five lessons from the COVID-19 pandemic that can be applied to the climate crisis.

 - ServiceNow helps governments and companies transform old, manual ways of working into modern digital workflows.
 To help governments put in place critical emergency response and crisis management workflows, the company is making four free, open-sourced apps available: